tinganho/stylewithclass/README.md

 Using Stylewithclass is easy when styling elements using margins & paddings. just begin with a "m-" or a "p-" for margin or padding.
 Then, specify the "direction".
 The available "directions" are: "lt-" for left, "rt-" for right, "tp-" for top, "bm-" for bottom, "hor-" for horizontal and "ver-" for vertical.
 If you don't type any directions it assumes you are using all directions.
 After specifying directions you specify the amount.

-Style your html tags with paddings: 20.
+Style your html tags with padding: 20.

     <div class="p-20"></div>